 adaptive dive week three divers on a boat

-1. Connect with a PADI Adaptive Services Facility.
+1. Connect with a Facility.
 Find a PADI Adaptive Services Facility near you and discover opportunities both above and below the surface.

-3. Follow and share.
-Follow PADI’s social media channels as we host guest speakers, share new videos, and highlight stories from divers, dive shops, and role models around the world.
-Help spread the word by sharing these posts with friends, family, and on your channels to amplify our collective efforts to increase accessibility to the underwater world.
+1. Follow and share.
+Join PADI’s social channels as we highlight stores, host guest speakers and showcase adaptive divers and professionals worldwide.
+Help spread the word by sharing these posts with friends, family and on your channels to amplify our collective efforts to increase accessibility to the underwater world.

-4. Take a course.
-Ask your PADI Dive Center if they offer the Adaptive Support Diver course and learn how to be a better buddy while diving or freediving with someone who has a mental and/or physical challenge.
+1. Take a course.
+Ask your PADI Dive Center if they offer the Adaptive Support Diver course and learn how to be a better buddy.

 Share This